Showing 1-20 of 372 products

 Here are some other types of software related to ATS platforms that can improve your recruiting efforts or your workforce as a whole:

-Recruiting software: Extends beyond applicant tracking needs to help recruiters manage employer branding initiatives, improve the candidate experience, perform background checks and more.
+- Recruiting software: Extends beyond job applicant tracking needs to help recruiters manage job descriptions and job searches, improve the candidate experience, perform background checks, social recruiting, and more.

-Staffing agency software: Specializes in helping external recruiting and staffing agencies better manage clients and quickly fill roles with high-quality talent with features like time and expense tracking, back office management and email/calendar integration.
+- Staffing agency software: Specializes in helping external recruiting and staffing agencies better manage clients, external career sites, and quickly fill roles with high-quality talent with features like time and expense tracking, back office management and email/calendar integration.

-HR apps: Gives HR personnel, managers, recruiters and employees the flexibility to complete important personnel tasks on their smartphone or tablet with features like mobile clock-in and out and one-click payroll runs.
+- HR apps: Gives the hiring team, managers, recruiters and employees the flexibility to complete important personnel tasks on their smartphone or tablet with features like mobile clock-in and out and one-click payroll runs.

 ATS software vendors can include a wide variety of features in their systems, but here are some of the most common ones to look out for: